• Skip to primary navigation

 A photo collage of chopped apples before and after being baked.

-Bring the liquid to a boil over medium-high heat, then reduce the heat to low and simmer for 20 to 30 minutes, stirring occasionally. until the apples are soft and falling apart, they’re ready if a paring knife slides into the apples with no resistance.
+Bring the liquid to a boil over medium-high heat, then reduce the heat to low and simmer for 20 to 30 minutes, stirring occasionally, until the apples are soft and falling apart.
+They’re ready if a paring knife slides into them with no resistance.

 Take the pot off the heat and let the apples cool for 5-10 minutes.